Scroll to top

 Dr. Williams Answers your Questions about the Thyroid and Fertility

-Your thyroid might not be the first thing that comes to mind when you think about your fertility.
-However, a healthy thyroid plays an essential role in your overall health and fertility.
+Your thyroid might not immediately come to mind when considering fertility, but it plays a crucial role in your overall health and reproductive well-being.

-The thyroid is a butterfly-shaped gland that sits low on the front of the neck.
-Small but mighty, this two-inch gland is vital for overall health.
-The thyroid releases hormones that control your metabolism, heartbeat, digestive function, and temperature.
-It’s also responsible for releasing hormones into the bloodstream, making thyroid function an essential part of men and women’s fertility.
+This butterfly-shaped gland sits low on the front of your neck.
+Although small, measuring about two inches, the thyroid is vital for maintaining overall health.
+It releases hormones that regulate metabolism, heartbeat, digestive function, and body temperature.
+As well, by controlling hormone release into the bloodstream, the thyroid significantly impacts fertility for both men and women.

-In honour of Thyroid Awareness Month, we spoke to Dr. Tanya Williams and she answered the most commonly asked questions about the thyroid and fertility.
+In honour of Thyroid Awareness Month, we spoke with Dr. Tanya Williams, who answered the most commonly asked questions about thyroid health and fertility.

 1. What are the common signs and symptoms of thyroid problems?

-If your thyroid isn’t working correctly, it will affect your entire body.
-There are two different categories of thyroid problems that relate to hormone levels: hyperthyroidism and hypothyroidism
+When your thyroid isn’t functioning correctly, it affects your entire body.
+Thyroid issues generally fall into two categories based on hormone levels: hyperthyroidism and hypothyroidism.

-Hyperthyroidism is when your thyroid creates too many hormones.
-Overactive thyroid symptoms include fatigue, weight loss, tremors, feeling hot, sweating a lot, hair loss, depression, and memory problems.
+Hyperthyroidism occurs when your thyroid produces too many hormones.
+Symptoms of an overactive thyroid include fatigue, weight loss, tremors, feeling hot, excessive sweating, hair loss, depression, and memory problems.

-Meanwhile, hypothyroidism is when your thyroid doesn’t produce enough hormones.
-Symptoms of an underactive thyroid include thinning hair, weight gain, cold intolerance, a slow heartbeat, heavy periods and constipation.
+Hypothyroidism happens when your thyroid doesn’t produce enough hormones.
+Symptoms of an underactive thyroid include thinning hair, weight gain, cold intolerance, a slow heartbeat, heavy periods, and constipation.

 2. Do fertility drugs cause thyroid problems?

-A recent study shows that taking one of the most commonly used fertility drugs, clomiphene citrate, is associated with an increase in women’s thyroid cancer.
-Though, the most common types of thyroid cancer have a nearly 100 percent survival rate.
+A recent study shows that taking clomiphene citrate, one of the most commonly used fertility drugs, is linked to an increased risk of thyroid cancer in women.
+However, the most common types of thyroid cancer have nearly a 100 percent survival rate.

-Undiagnosed thyroid dysfunction makes it more difficult for women to conceive since any thyroid disorder can interfere with ovulation.
+Undiagnosed thyroid problems can make it harder for women to conceive, as any thyroid disorder may disrupt ovulation.

-Dr. Tanya Williams says “women with overt hypothyroidism should be treated with thyroid hormone replacement once diagnosed, in order to improve their fertility and their pregnancy outcomes.”
+Dr. Tanya Williams says, “Women with overt hypothyroidism should receive thyroid hormone replacement once diagnosed to improve both their fertility and pregnancy outcomes.”

-She adds “what is more controversial is whether treating subclinical hypothyroidism affects fertility rates.
-Subclinical hypothyroidism is defined as an elevated thyroid stimulating hormone (TSH), with normal free thyroid hormone levels, and the presence of thyroid autoantibodies.”
+She adds, “The more controversial issue is whether treating subclinical hypothyroidism affects fertility rates.
+Subclinical hypothyroidism is characterized by elevated thyroid-stimulating hormone (TSH) levels with normal free thyroid hormone levels and the presence of thyroid autoantibodies.”

-4. How does thyroid disorders affect my menstrual cycle and fertility?
+4. How do thyroid disorders affect my menstrual cycle and fertility?

-If you’re experiencing problems with your thyroid, you might notice changes in your menstrual cycle.
-Common signs that you may have thyroid dysfunction include having periods closer together or experiencing heavier menstrual flow.
+Thyroid problems can lead to noticeable changes in your menstrual cycle.
+Common signs of thyroid dysfunction include having periods that come closer together or experiencing heavier menstrual flow.

 5. How can hypothyroidism or hyperthyroidism affect my baby?

-Your body’s thyroid hormones play an essential role in your baby’s brain and nervous system development.
-Between the two thyroid conditions, untreated hypothyroidism can have the most impact on your growing baby.
-Without proper medical treatment, moms and babies are at risk for preeclampsia, anemia, low birth weight, stillbirth, IQ problems and other developmental issues.
+Your thyroid hormones are crucial for your baby’s brain and nervous system development.
+Among the two thyroid conditions, untreated hypothyroidism poses the greatest risk to your growing baby.
+Without proper medical treatment, both you and your baby may face risks such as preeclampsia, anemia, low birth weight, stillbirth, IQ problems, and other developmental issues.

-Women with thyroid dysfunction are more likely to experience miscarriage, preterm delivery or have babies with developmental problems.
-The good news is most thyroid diseases can be easily managed with proper medical care.
+Women with thyroid dysfunction face higher risk of miscarriage, preterm delivery, and developmental problems in their babies.
+Fortunately, most thyroid conditions can be effectively managed with proper medical care.

-7. How are thyroid problems treated during pregnancy?
+7. How do doctors treat thyroid problems during pregnancy?

-More than half of those with thyroid problems are unaware of their condition.
-If you find out that you have hyperthyroidism in pregnancy, you may be treated with a medication called propylthiouracil (PTU).
-Meanwhile, if you have hypothyroidism, you’ll be treated with a synthetic hormone called levothyroxine, to replace the hormone that the thyroid gland is not making.
-Be sure to talk to your doctor about how your prenatal vitamin may affect the absorption of your thyroid medication.
+More than half of those with thyroid issues are unaware of their condition.
+If you discover you have hyperthyroidism during pregnancy, doctors may treat you with a medication called propylthiouracil (PTU).
+For hypothyroidism, you will receive a synthetic hormone called levothyroxine to replace the thyroid hormone your body is not producing.
+Be sure to discuss with your doctor how your prenatal vitamin might affect the absorption of your thyroid medication.

 8. Do thyroid problems in men affect sperm count?

-Men’s thyroid glands are a key player in their overall health and hormones.
-Men with thyroid disorders have lower quality sperm that is less motile, making it more challenging to fertilize an egg.
+Men’s thyroid glands play a crucial role in their overall health and hormone balance.
+Thyroid disorders in men can lower sperm quality and motility, making it more difficult to fertilize an egg.

 9. What are the chances of getting pregnant with hypothyroidism or hyperthyroidism?